 Median rainfall provides for a more conservative calculation of system sizing than average rainfall.
 The median value for rainfall is usually lower than the average value since large rainfall events tend to drive the average value higher.
 In other words, the sum of monthly medians is lower than the annual average due to the fact that the arithmetic average is skewed by high-intensity rainfall events.
-For planning purposes, median monthly rainfall can be used to availability estimate water to а reasonable degree of certainty (Krishna, 2001).
+For planning purposes, median monthly rainfall can be used to estimate water availability to a reasonable degree of certainty (Krishna, 2001).